Five-goal Derry crush Clare to reach last four

 While Clare built up momentum with qualifier wins over Meath and Roscommon, Derry came into the game a month removed from reclaiming their place at the Ulster summit for the first time in 24 years.

-But despite a couple of early wides from Shane McGuigan and Brendan Rogers, Derry roared out of sight with two excellent goals in a five-minute period.
+But despite a couple of early wides from Shane McGuigan and Brendan Rogers, Derry roared out of sight with two excellent goals in a five-minute period in the first-ever championship meeting between the counties.

 The first came after a short Clare kick-out had gone badly awry, allowing Derry to work the ball to Heron, who sidestepped a half-hearted Cillian Rouine challenge before blasting the ball into Tristan O'Callaghan's net to add to the two goals he scored against Monaghan.